akcho/milkie/QUICKSTART.md

 - ✅ The SDK is simple to use
 - ✅ Auth-agnostic approach works
 - ✅ The developer experience is smooth

-Ready to integrate into your own app?
-The SDK in `demo/lib/milkie/` is all you need.

 ---